2017 Puerto Rico leptospirosis outbreak: Responses

 Many of Puerto Rico's essential public health, health care, and other government services were rendered inoperative in the immediate aftermath of Hurricane Maria.
 Two weeks after the storm, only 5% of electrical power had been restored to the island, 11% of cell phone towers had been fixed, approximately 50% of the supermarkets were open, 9 of 69 hospitals had been connected back to the electric grid, and less than 50% of water services had been re-established.
 The slow pace of recovery from the storm itself fueled public anger toward the Puerto Rican and U.S. governments for failing to prioritize the island's urgent needs.

-As reports of a spike in leptospirosis illnesses and deaths in Puerto Rico spread, the government came under heavy criticism for its response, or lack thereof, to news of a potential outbreak.
+As reports of a spike in leptospirosis cases and deaths in Puerto Rico spread, the government came under heavy criticism for its response, or lack thereof, to news of a potential outbreak.
 Territorial officials were blamed for the perceived failure to properly equip disaster response workers who had to operate in flood waters, delays in laboratory testing to confirm leptospirosis cases (both among patients undergoing treatment and deceased individuals), and an unwillingness to report morbidity and mortality data related to leptospirosis once there was increased public scrutiny in response to the rise in deaths.
+According to emergency responders, communication outages increased the difficulty of coordinating specimen transport and receiving laboratory updates.

-Despite criticism by the public, the Puerto Rico Department of Public Health (PRDOH) denies a poor response.
-PRDOH, with the main lab in San Juan, typically provides lab testing and surveillance of disease in the areas affected by Hurricane Maria.
+Despite criticism by the public, the Puerto Rico Department of Public Health (PRDOH) denies the claim of a poor response.
+PRDOH, with their main lab in San Juan, typically provides lab testing and surveillance of disease in the areas affected by Hurricane Maria.
 There are ancillary facilities located in Arecibo, Ponce, and Mayaguez.
-PRDOH requested assistance from the CDC, the CDC Foundation, and the Association of Public Health Laboratories (APHL) during the aftermath.
-It is reported that there was severe damage of the laboratory facilities, specifically three essential lab sectors, including the electrical power supply for the facility, physical structure of the laboratory, and damage of the equipment and chemical reagents from power loss and water leaks.
+PRDOH requested assistance from the Centers for Disease Control and Prevention (CDC), the CDC Foundation, and the Association of Public Health Laboratories (APHL) during the aftermath.
+It is reported that there was severe damage to the laboratory facilities, specifically three essential lab sectors, including the electrical power supply for the facility, physical structure of the laboratory, and damage to the equipment and chemical reagents from power loss and water leaks.
 The lab was able to create a temporary solution to transport samples from Puerto Rico in the direct aftermath of Hurricane Maria to the U.S. for surveillance and diagnostic testing, thereby allowing the continual surveillance and diagnosis of high priority diseases during the rebuilding of the PRDOH facility and the restoration of essential laboratory services.

-The CDC reported several challenges associated with this temporary system, including the inconsistent shipping availability to U.S., reliance on a single generator to power the remaining PRDOH laboratory and communications (fax), and availability of appropriate specimen containers.
-Despite the challenges, the CDC reported successful transport and shipping of over 1700 samples in 4 months and the identification of close to 350 cases of what is referred to as 'high-priority infectious disease,' including leptospirosis.
+The CDC reported several challenges associated with this temporary system, including the inconsistent shipping availability to the United States, reliance on a single generator to power the remaining PRDOH laboratory and communications (fax), and availability of appropriate specimen containers.
+Despite the challenges, the CDC reported successful transport and shipping of over 1,700 samples in 4 months and the identification of close to 350 cases referred to as 'high-priority infectious disease,' including leptospirosis.